sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 to call my family members because I worry they might be driving and that when they pick up my phone call, they will be in a horrific car accident and I will feel guilty for the rest of my life.
 Sometimes, I still get the creeping feeling that I am not enough.
+There are also weeks that have serious, full blown anxiety attack potential, which let’s be honest is probably very much a shared experience in the Year(s) of our Lord 2020/2021.

 But thanks to myself, and my very lovely and much appreciated and seriously treasured therapist, and my loved ones, I know that I will be